-- 1. Definition: Seasonal staff employment is short-term employment performed on a seasonal basis where, ordinarily, the employment pertains to or is exclusively performed during certain seasons or certain periods of the year.
-Seasonal work from its nature may not be continuous or carried on throughout the year.
+- or carried on throughout the year.
 Seasonal employees are typically hired to support an annual or semi-annual event or to work during a specific agricultural growing season. - 2.
 FLSA Status: All employment within this category will be based on either an exempt or nonexempt classification title and will be compensated on an hourly basis. - 3.
 FTE: Not to exceed 1.0 FTE. - 4.
 Employment Period: The employment period is up to a maximum of three (3) consecutive months.
-The individual is not eligible for rehire into any temporary or other non-benefit eligible position until there has been a break of employment greater than the current/previous employment period. - i.
-Multiple Jobs: Employees hired as seasonal staff may not be hired into another category of non-regular employment simultaneously. - ii.
+The individual is not eligible for rehire into any temporary or other non-benefit eligible position until there has been a break of employment greater than the current/previous employment period. - Multiple Jobs: Employees hired as seasonal staff may not be hired into another category of non-regular employment simultaneously. - ii.
 Eligibility for Benefits: As allowed by NMSU Policy, Chapter 7 Employee Benefits.